MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Demos/Ignite_2025/DLP-1-data-loss-prevention.md

 1. Select **Done** on the **Policy updated** page.

-You configured incident alert settings so that medium-severity DLP alerts are sent to the MOD Administrator account when multiple matches occur within an hour.
+You configured incident alert settings so that medium-severity DLP alerts are sent to the MOD Administrator account whenever a rule match occurs.

 ## Task 5 – Configure DLP alert aggregation